 If a participant's service is terminated without Cause within six months following a change of control (as defined in the PRSU Plan), that participant's outstanding PRSUs will vest and continue to be paid out in accordance with the PRSU Plan; provided, however, that if the change of control constitutes a "Qualified Change of Control" (meaning it constitutes a change of control or ownership for purposes of Section 409A of the Code), payment will, subject to the following sentence, be made as soon as practicable after the participant's termination.
-In the case of a termination without Cause following a Qualified Change of Control, (i) if the termination occurs more than six months before the end of the applicable vesting period, the Performance Modifier applicable to the participant's PRSUs shall be deemed to be 100%, and (ii) if the termination occurs within six months of the end of the applicable vesting period, the Performance Modifier shall be determined based on the actual performance of the Company, if it has been finally determined by March 15 following the year of the Qualified Change of Control.
+In the case of a termination without Cause following a Qualified Change of Control, (i) if the termination occurs more than six months before the end of the applicable vesting period, the Performance Modifier applicable to the participant's PRSUs shall be deemed to be 100%, and (ii) if the termination occurs within six months of the end of the company, if it has been finally determined by March 15 following the year of the Qualified Change of Control.
 Otherwise, the Performance Modifier applicable to the Participant's PRSUs shall be deemed to be 100%.